yn785/GameTheory_NLP/README.md

 - Removes videos that don't have scripts and performs data cleaning on the "Game Category" column.
 - Preprocesses the text data using tokenization, lemmatization, and removal of stopwords.
 - Performs feature extraction using the bag-of-words model.

+## Alldata.csv
+This data was collected from Youtube API and youtube-transcript-api